Pruthvi-Reddy-KN/Constructforce/README.md

 # Construction tracking and resource analytics tool:

 A modern, responsive, and extensible web application focused on resource efficiency, customizable landing pages, and integrated analytics.
-Built using the Lovable.dev platform, this app enables flexible development through prompt-based editing or traditional coding workflows.
+This app enables flexible development through prompt-based editing or traditional coding workflows.

 ---